kilpkonn/msc-thesis/main.typ

 However, they noted in @mimer that the costs for the tactics need to be tweaked in future work as this was not their focus.

 === Term search in Standard ML <standardml>
-In @algebraic-foundations-of-proof-refinement they implemented term search for Standard ML as a part of RedPRL#footnote(link("https://redprl.org/")) project. #todo("reference paper")
+In @algebraic-foundations-of-proof-refinement they implemented term search for Standard ML as a part of RedPRL#footnote(link("https://redprl.org/")) @redprl project.

 The algorithm suggested in @algebraic-foundations-of-proof-refinement keeps track of subgoals in an ordered sequence in which each induces a variable of the appropriate sort which the rest of the sequence may depend on.
 This sequence is also called a telescope @telescopic-mappings-typed-lamda-calc.